 Step two: rig up your sheet

-Obviously, if you have a blank white wall in your backyard, you can skip this step because you will be projecting straight onto that.
-However, if you are using a sheet, we think the least damaging way to get it up is to peg it to a washing line – you could try using a solid masking tape to tape it to a wall too.
+If you have a blank white wall in your backyard, you can skip this step because you will be projecting straight onto that.
+However, if you are using a sheet, we think the least wrong way to get it up is to peg it to a washing line – you could try using a solid masking tape to tape it to a wall.

 Turn on your projector now and check it's straight and the picture is central.

-So with the essentials sorted now comes the fun bit, making it look like the most Instagrammable thing you have ever created in your life.
-Basically, that means to put up A TON of string lights - the more, the better.
-We love the look of festoon lights, and you could also add some lanterns to create even more of a lovely glow.
-And if you are feeling really extra, bring out your comforter and hang up a net canopy to create your own outdoor bedroom.
+So with the essentials sorted, now comes the fun bit, making it look like the most Instagrammable thing you have ever created in your life.
+That means to put up A TON of string lights - the more, the better.
+We love the festoon lights look, and you could also add some lanterns to create even more of a lovely glow.
+And if you are feeling extra, bring out your comforter and hang up a net canopy to make your outdoor bedroom.
 Dreamy!

 Make sure your garden furniture is extra comfy by adding plenty of cushions and roll out an outdoor rug to create an even more cozy feel.
 Pop some blankets in baskets and over the back of your furniture, and you can even add a fire pit or a chimenea.
 Get creative and toast some marshmallows – kids and adults alike would love it!